devopsdays/devopsdays-web/content/events/2022-chicago/propose.md

 <hr>

 <strong>How to submit a proposal:</strong> How to submit a proposal: Visit our [CFP Site and submit a proposal there]https://sessionize.com/devopsdays-chicago-2022/).
-If you run into any problems, please don’t hesitate to contact us by email at [{{< email_proposals >}}].
+If you run into any problems, please don’t hesitate to contact us by email at [{{< email_organizers >}}].